Best Haleakala activities to do

 Not many visitors consider camping on their trip to Maui, but it can be an excellent way to see the island and experience truly unique scenery.
 If you plan on hiking the crater of Haleakala, there are two wilderness campsites available for use.
-Hōlua is located 3.7 miles down the Halemauʻu Trail or 7.4 miles from the Sliding Sands Trail, and Palikū is located at the base of a rainforest cliff, 9.3 miles on the Sliding Sands Trail or 10.4 miles on Halemauʻu Trail.
+Hōlua is located 3.7 miles down the Halemauʻu Trail or 7.4 miles from the Sliding Sands Trail, and Palikū is situated at the base of a rainforest cliff, 9.3 miles on the Sliding Sands Trail or 10.4 miles on Halemauʻu Trail.
 Temperatures and weather conditions vary significantly at these altitudes, so make sure to pack for every occasion.

 One of the best ways to experience Maui is to see firsthand what it takes to maintain its beauty.
-Volunteering not only allows you to meet people and learn about local culture, but its a great souvenir to take home, knowing that you helped contribute to its well being.
+Volunteering not only allows you to meet people and learn about local culture but knowing that you helped contribute to its well being is a great souvenir to take home.